box/box-python-sdk/README.rst

         pass

     client = Client(oauth)
+    client.translator.register('folder', MyFolderSubclass)
     folder = client.folder('0')

     >>> print folder
     >>> <Box MyFolderSubclass - 0>

-If a subclass of an SDK object with an ``_item_type`` field is defined, instances of this subclass will be returned from all SDK methods that previously returned an instance of the parent.
+If an object subclass is registered in this way, instances of this subclass will be returned from all SDK methods that previously returned an instance of the parent.
 See ``BaseAPIJSONObjectMeta`` and ``Translator`` to see how the SDK performs dynamic lookups to determine return types.